adabo/Beginner_Programmer-s_Toolkit/README.md

 - Python
 - C++

-Save your code.
+Then save your code.
 From the menu bar open "Tools" and click "Go".
 SciTE will attempt to run (or first compile if C++) the code.
 A new output pane will open on the right side.
 All input/output information will be displayed in the output pane.